karmaniverous/stan/.stan/system/stan.system.md

 # Inputs (Source of Truth)

-- A snapshot directory (usually `ctx/`) containing:
+- Primary artifacts live under `<stanPath>/output/`:
-  - `archive.tar` — exact repo contents at a point in time
+  - `archive.tar` — full snapshot of files to read.
-  - Files like `test.txt`, `lint.txt`, `typecheck.txt`, `build.txt` — script outputs from the same code state
-  - Optional diffs and combined artifacts:
-    - `archive.diff.tar` — changed files since previous run
+  - `archive.diff.tar` — only files changed since the previous snapshot (always written when `--archive` is used).
-    - `archive.prev.tar` — previous full archive (when diffing)
-    - `combined.txt` — when combining plain text outputs (no archive)
-    - `combined.tar` — when combining with `archive` (includes the output directory)
-- Each script output file is a deterministic stdout/stderr dump.
-The top of each file includes the actual command invocation; this is a strong hint about the meaning of the file contents.
-- Optional: project metadata or additional files the developer pastes.
+  - Script outputs (`test.txt`, `lint.txt`, `typecheck.txt`, `build.txt`) — deterministic stdout/stderr dumps from configured scripts.
+When `--combine` is used, these outputs are placed inside the archives and removed from disk.
+- When attaching artifacts for chat, prefer attaching `<stanPath>/output/archive.tar` (and `<stanPath>/output/archive.diff.tar` when present).
+If `--combine` was not used, you may also attach the text outputs individually.

-IMPORTANT: Files may be combined into a single archive.
-In this case, the contextual files will be located in the directory within the archive matching the `stanPath` key in `stan.config.yml` or `stan.config.json`.
+- Important: Inside any attached archive, contextual files are located in the directory matching the `stanPath` key from `stan.config.*` (default `.stan`).
+The bootloader resolves this automatically.
-By default this is `.stan/`.

 # Intake: Integrity & Ellipsis (MANDATORY)

 1. Integrity‑first TAR read.
-Fully enumerate `archive.tar`; verify each
-   entry’s bytes read equals its declared size.
+Fully enumerate `archive.tar`; verify each entry’s bytes read equals its declared size.
 On mismatch or extraction error, halt and report path, expected size, actual bytes, error.
 2. No inference from ellipses.
 Do not infer truncation from ASCII `...` or Unicode `…`.
 Treat them as literal text only if those bytes exist at those offsets in extracted files.
 3. Snippet elision policy.
 When omitting lines for brevity in chat, do not insert `...` or `…`.
 Use `[snip]` and include file path plus explicit line ranges retained/omitted (e.g., `[snip src/foo.ts:120–180]`).
 4. Unicode & operator hygiene.
 Distinguish ASCII `...` vs `…` (U+2026).
 Report counts per repo when asked.

 # Separation of Concerns: System vs Project

-- System‑level (this file): repo‑agnostic policies, coding standards, and
-  process expectations that travel across projects (e.g., integrity checks, how to structure responses, global lint/typing rules).
+- System‑level (this file): repo‑agnostic policies, coding standards, and process expectations that travel across projects (e.g., integrity checks, how to structure responses, global lint/typing rules).
-- Project‑level (`/<stanPath>/system/stan.project.md`): concrete, repo‑specific requirements,
-  tools, and workflows.
+- Project‑level (`/<stanPath>/system/stan.project.md`): concrete, repo‑specific requirements, tools, and workflows.

 # Default Task (when files are provided with no extra prompt)

 Step 0 — Long-file scan (no automatic refactors)

+- Services‑first proposal required:
+  - Before generating code, propose the service contracts (ports), orchestrations, and return types you will add/modify, and specify which ports cover side effects (fs/process/network/clipboard).
+  - Propose adapter mappings for each consumer surface:
+    • CLI (flags/options → service inputs),
+    • and, if applicable, other adapters (HTTP, worker, CI, GUI).
+  - Adapters must remain thin: no business logic; no hidden behavior; pure mapping + presentation.
+  - Do not emit code until these contracts and mappings are agreed.
+  - Apply SRP to modules AND services; if a single unit would exceed ~300 LOC, return to design and propose a split plan (modules, responsibilities, tests).

+- Test pairing check (new code):
+  - For every new non‑trivial module you propose, include a paired `*.test.ts`.
+If you cannot, explain why in the module header comments and treat this as a design smell to resolve soon.
+  - If multiple test files target a single artifact, consider that evidence the artifact should be decomposed into smaller services/modules with their own tests.

 - Before proposing or making any code changes, enumerate all source files and flag any file whose length exceeds 300 lines.
 - This rule applies equally to newly generated code: